-In 2019, we acquired Exonics Therapeutics, Inc. ("Exonics"), a privately-held company focused on creating transformative gene-editing therapies to repair mutations that cause Duchenne muscular dystrophy and other severe neuromuscular diseases, including DM1.
+In 2019, we acquired Exonics Therapeutics, Inc. ("Exonics"), a privately-held company focused on creating transformative gene-editing therapies to repair mutations that cause Duchenne muscular dystrophy ("DMD") and other severe neuromuscular diseases, including DM1.
 Our Level 3 contingent consideration liabilities are related to \$678.3 million of development and regulatory milestones potentially payable to former Exonics equity holders.
 We base our estimates of the probability of achieving the milestones relevant to the fair value of contingent payments, which could include milestone, royalty and option payments, on industry data attributable to rare diseases and our knowledge of the progress and viability of the programs.
-The discount rates used in the valuation model for contingent payments, which were between 5.3% and 6.5% as of June 30, 2023, represent a measure of credit risk and market risk associated with settling the liabilities.
+The discount rates used in the valuation model for contingent payments, which were between 5.5% and 6.5% as of September 30, 2023, represent a measure of credit risk and market risk associated with settling the liabilities.
 Significant judgment is used in determining the appropriateness of these assumptions at each reporting period.
-Due to the uncertainties associated with development and commercialization of product candidates in the pharmaceutical industry and the effects of changes in other assumptions including discount rates, we expect our estimates regarding the fair value of contingent consideration to change in the future, resulting in adjustments to the fair value of our contingent consideration liabilities, and the effect of any such adjustments could be material.